jeaneudesAyilo/Accelerating_MRI_with_DL_and_RL/README.md

 the model to MNIST dataset and a simulated brain data set.
 For MNIST, we found that the global mask performed better than the local and other baseline masks.
 Conversely for the MRI data, the Caipirinha baseline mask outperforms the learned masks and the learned local mask perform better than the learned global mask.
-Future works, will consist in implementation of the sampler with reinforcement learning based on [Pineda et al 2020](https://arxiv.org/abs/2007.10469) and [their repository](https://github.com/facebookresearch/active-mri-acquisition).
+Future works (ongoing), will consist in implementation of the sampler with reinforcement learning based on [Pineda et al 2020](https://arxiv.org/abs/2007.10469) and [their repository](https://github.com/facebookresearch/active-mri-acquisition).

 ## Installation